Course - Materials Physics - TFY4255

 Lectures, calculation exercises, and laboratory exercises.

 The course will be given in English if students on an international master program in physics are attending the course.
-When lectures and lecture material are in English, the exam may be given in English only.
+Lecture material is in English.
+Expected work load in the course is 225 hours.